 Resources and media

-For a detailed description of what the independent investigation of complaints against the police can look like see our Policy Briefing Paper.(PDF)
+This Policy Brief provides a detailed description of what the independent investigation of complaints against the police can look like: Policy Briefing Paper.(PDF)

 The parliamentary IBAC Committee report that was tabled in September 2018 can be found here.